Curtis C. Robinson: Pharmaceutical career

-In 1947, Robinson relocated to Washington, DC with his pregnant wife to work at the National Security Agency.
+In 1947, Robinson relocated to Washington, D.C., with his pregnant wife to work at the National Security Agency.
 Though Robinson applied to become an airline pilot, no major commercial airline would hire him, discriminating against him on the basis of his race.
 In 1948, Robinson enrolled at Howard University's School of Pharmacy to pursue a Bachelors of science degree in Pharmacy.
 After graduating in 1952, Robinson started Washington, DC-area "Robinson Apothecary" pharmacy during the latter period of racial segregation, eventually expanding to six pharmacies.
 In January 2008, Robinson closed the last of his six pharmacies.

 Robinson owned Robnor Publishing, LLC, a company he co-founded with George Norfleet to release Robinson’s autobiography, "A Pilot’s Journey."

-Robinson and his family lived in the Hillcrest community of Washington, DC.
+Robinson and his family lived in the Hillcrest community of Washington, D.C.